basho/basho_docs/source/languages/en/riakee/cookbooks/Multi-Data-Center-Replication-System-Tuning.md

 Depending on the size of your objects, and your replication latency needs, you may need to configure your kernel settings to optimize throughput.

 ## Linux
-Refer to the Kernel and Network Tuning section of [Linux Performance Tuning] (http://docs.basho.com/riak/latest/ops/tuning/linux/#Linux-Tuning)
+Refer to the Kernel and Network Tuning section of [[Linux Performance Tuning|Linux Performance Tuning#Linux-Tuning]]

 ## Solaris
 On Solaris the following settings are suggested.